TrademarkTrademark

 terraform_data vs. null_resource

-Understanding Arguments and Attributes
+What Arguments and Attributes Does terraform_data Have?

 Name Type Description Behavior on Change